Psychosocial Energy

 Negative Energy?

-The current view is that Willingness domain contains or represents unalloyed positivity.
+The current proposition is that the Willingness domain contains or represents unalloyed positivity.
 Positivity is therefore not simply a reaction or an interpretation of circumstances or a trait of personality, but something far more fundamental.

 As noted above, zero energy is incompatible with living and therefore impossible by definition.
 So negative energy must also be impossible.